PgBiel/typst-tablex/README.md

 ### Unreleased

 - Added support for RTL tables with `rtl: true` (https://github.com/PgBiel/typst-tablex/issues/58)
-  - Default tables are automatically flipped horizontally with `set text(dir: rtl)`, however we can't detect that setting from tablex at this moment.
+  - Default Typst tables are automatically flipped horizontally when using `set text(dir: rtl)`, however we can't detect that setting from tablex at this moment (it isn't currently possible to fetch set rules in Typst).
-  - Therefore, you can now specify `#tablex(rtl: true, ...)` to flip your table horizontally if you're writing a RTL (right-to-left) document.
-(You can use e.g. `#let tablex(..args) = tablex(rtl: true, ..args)` to make it automatic.)
+  - Therefore, as a way around that, you can now specify `#tablex(rtl: true, ...)` to flip your table horizontally if you're writing a RTL (right-to-left) document.
+(You can use e.g. `#let old-tablex = tablex` followed by `#let tablex(..args) = old-tablex(rtl: true, ..args)` to not have to repeat the `rtl` parameter every time.)
-- Added support for `#box`'s dictionary inset syntax on tablex (https://github.com/PgBiel/typst-tablex/issues/54)
+- Added support for `box`'s dictionary inset syntax on tablex (https://github.com/PgBiel/typst-tablex/issues/54).
   - For instance, you can now do `#tablex(inset: (left: 5pt, top: 10pt, rest: 2pt), ...)`.
-- Fixed errors when using floating point strokes or other more complex strokes (https://github.com/PgBiel/typst-tablex/issues/55)
+- Fixed errors when using floating point strokes or other more complex strokes (https://github.com/PgBiel/typst-tablex/issues/55).
-- Initial improvement in compatibility with the new Typst 0.8.0 type system (https://github.com/PgBiel/typst-tablex/issues/69 - partial)
+- Initial improvement in compatibility with the new Typst 0.8.0 type system (https://github.com/PgBiel/typst-tablex/issues/69 - partial).
-- Added info about `#rotate` problems to "Known Issues" in the README (https://github.com/PgBiel/typst-tablex/pull/60)
+- Added info about `#rotate` problems to "Known Issues" in the README (https://github.com/PgBiel/typst-tablex/pull/60).
-- Improved docs for tablex options `columns` and `rows` (https://github.com/PgBiel/typst-tablex/issues/53)
+- Improved docs for tablex options `columns` and `rows` (https://github.com/PgBiel/typst-tablex/issues/53).

 ### v0.0.5